Caitlyn Jenner Teams Up With MAC Cosmetics For New Collection, Continues Transgender Activist Work

 “We have to make things easier for the transgender community, and my friends over at the Human Rights Campaign are fighting to do just that.
 For those of you who aren’t familiar already, HRC is America’s largest civil rights organization working to achieve lesbian, gay, bisexual and transgender equality.
 The HRC is an incredible resource to the LGBT community and its allies.”

 Despite Caitlyn Jenner’s transgender work and the excitement surrounding the launch of her new MAC Cosmetics makeup collection, there has been some past criticism of Jenner.
-The Guardian reported in June 2015 that after Caitlyn appeared on the cover of Vanity Fair she turned into the most famous transgender person in the world.
+The Guardian reported in June 2015 that after Caitlyn appeared on the cover of Vanity Fair, she turned into the most famous transgender person in the world.
 While many praised her photo shoot and she garnered a mainly positive reaction, there were a few who felt compelled to say that she should do more as a celebrity to help transgenders.
 Some also complained about her usage of male pronouns.

 Much has changed since 2015 and Caitlyn Jenner’s transgender activist work is stronger than ever, and her new MAC Cosmetics makeup collection has many in both the transgender and non-transgender communities very excited.